 Yesterday I wrote that it’s pretty easy to develop a VLAN provisioning application (integrating it with vCenter or System Center earns you bonus points, but even that’s not too hard), so based on the frequent “I hate using CLI to provision VLANs” rants you might wonder where all the startups developing those applications are.
 Simple answer: there’s no reasonably-sized market.
 How would I know that?
 We’ve been there.

-We wrote numerous network configuration/provisioning applications in the last two decades, starting with provisioning of Internet customers on our dial-up servers and routers in 1993 to MPLS/VPN provisioning for a major MPLS/VPN-over-IPsec-over-IP-over-MPLS/VPN customer.
-Needless to say, we also had to fully automate our remote labs and cloud services (and both require frequent reconfiguration of numerous networking elements).
+When I was working at a system integrator we wrote numerous network configuration/provisioning applications, starting with provisioning of Internet customers on our dial-up servers and routers in 1993 to MPLS/VPN provisioning for a major MPLS/VPN-over-IPsec-over-IP-over-MPLS/VPN customer.
+Needless to say, we also had to fully automate our remote labs and cloud services (and both required frequent reconfiguration of numerous networking elements).

 Could we productize those applications?
 Hardly.
 In most cases, we had to tailor the provisioning application to the actual hardware (we’ve learned the hard way how to abstract that part in our remote labs) and network topology – many networking architects and designers proudly create one unique network after another, each one of them a masterpiece of architecture and engineering, never considering the impact of their efforts on other elements in the food chain.